apache/gravitino/docs/how-to-use-the-playground.md

 LIMIT 1;
 ```

-If you want to know the top customers who bought the most by state, you can run this SQL.
+To know the top customers who bought the most by state, run this SQL:

 ```SQL
 SELECT customer_name, location, SUM(total_amount) AS total_spent